Esther Felder Dukes -- Cameron

-CAMERON -- Esther Felder Dukes, 87, of Cameron, passed away Monday, June 7, 2021, surrounded by her family.
+CAMERON -- Esther Felder Dukes, 87, widow of Edward J. Dukes Sr., went to meet her savior June 7, 2021, surrounded by her loved ones.

-Arrangements are incomplete and will be announced by Thompson Funeral Home Inc.
+She was born Nov.
+14, 1933, a daughter of the late Eddie Felder and Janie Murphy Felder.

+Survivors include daughters, Johnnie (Bobby) Padgett, Virginia (Aubrey) Millender, Michelle Dukes; six granddaughters;, three grandsons; and two great-grandchildren.

 Post a comment as